FormidableLabs/victory-docs/src/content/docs/victory-histogram.md

 # VictoryHistogram

-VictoryHistogram renders a dataset as series of bars representing "bins", allowing you to see the distribution of your data.
-The data you pass in will be "binned" according to the `bin` prop you pass, allowing for flexibility in how these bins are determined.
+VictoryHistogram renders a dataset as series of bars representing "bins", allowing the ability to view distribution of the data.
+The data passed in will be "binned" according to the `bin` prop that is provided (if any), allowing for flexibility in how these bins are determined.
 VictoryHistogram can be composed with [`VictoryChart`][] to create histogram charts.

-Compared to [`VictoryBar`][], which is good for plotting quantitative data, if you are looking to plot data that is qualitative, then use `VictoryHistogram`.
+`VictoryHistogram` is intended to be used with quantitative data.
+Please use [`VictoryBar`][] for qualitative or categorical data.

 ```playground
 <VictoryChart